ZencypherSolutions/semaphore-stellar-contracts/CONTRIBUTING.md

 Before you start contributing, please check the [Issue Tracker](https://github.com/ZencypherSolutions/semaphore-stellar-contracts/issues) to see if there are any existing issues that match what you are intending to do.
 If the issue doesn't exist, please create it.

+### Create new issues

-If you are creating a new issue, please provide a descriptive title and detailed description.
+If you are creating a new issue for fixes or features, please provide a descriptive title and detailed description.
 If possible, include a code sample or an executable test case demonstrating the expected behavior that is not occurring.
+This issues will then be analyzed by the maintainers and give you the green light to continue.

 ### Fork and Clone the Repository

 Once you've found an issue to work on, the next step is to fork the Semaphore Stellar repo and clone it to your local machine.
-This is necessary because you probably won't have push access to the main repo.
+This is necessary because you won't have push access to the main repo.

 ## Making Changes